 Last up is a quiet synth-brass patch that’s slightly buried in the mix but helps thicken out the sound.
 It comes in at the start and is easiest to hear at the end of the phrase.
-I used Arturia Prophet V again (any synth will do for this though) and took the filter cutoff right down to get it sounding nice and dull.
+I used Arturia Prophet V again and took the filter cutoff right down to get it sounding nice and dull.
 Use the filter Env Amt and ADSR to shape the sound to where it’s sound brass-y and you’ll get a suitable patch.

 - Sweep Me Off My Feet Brass 00:00

 Now you can listened to all the synths layered together, notice how each element compliments the others; some are big sounding and others are dull or light-sounding.
 They also cover all the frequencies from deep bass to high strings which is important when layering.
 I’ve also added some quick drums from Toontrack Superior Drummer so you can see how they all sound in a full-band context.

 Pond recently released their seventh studio album The Weather, and after my Sweep Me Off My Feet tutorial I’ve had a couple of requests for the synths in Paint Me Silver.
 What a lot of people don’t know is that the main hook is based on a Todd Rundgren & Utopia song called Cosmic Convoy.
 Although Paint Me Silver starts out with a direct sample from Cosmic Convoy, the main hook is based on the lead lick later in the song overdubbed by the Pond members.